~80 CFM · 5" duct

 How do I calculate CFM for a room?

-Multiply the room's length, width, and height to get its volume in cubic feet.
-Multiply that by the room's target air changes per hour (ACH), then divide by 60.
-The result is the CFM needed.
-For a typical 12 × 10 × 8 bedroom at 5 ACH, that's (960 × 5) / 60 = 80 CFM.
+Multiply length by width by height for the room's volume in cubic feet, multiply that by the room's target air changes per hour (ACH), then divide by 60.
+The answer is your CFM.
+A 12 × 10 × 8 bedroom at 5 ACH works out to (960 × 5) / 60 = 80 CFM.

 What is a good CFM for a bedroom?

-Most bedrooms need 60–100 CFM depending on size.
-Bedrooms run on the low end (5–6 ACH) because occupants are stationary and air quality demands are modest.
-A 100 sq ft bedroom with 8 ft ceilings needs roughly 67–80 CFM; a 200 sq ft master bedroom needs around 130–160 CFM.
+Most bedrooms land between 60 and 100 CFM.
+They sit at the low end of the ACH scale (5–6) because occupants are stationary and air-quality demands are modest.
+A 100 sq ft bedroom with 8 ft ceilings needs roughly 67–80 CFM; a 200 sq ft master needs around 130–160.

 How many CFM per square foot?

-A common rule of thumb is 1 CFM per square foot for general residential spaces with 8 ft ceilings, which works out to about 7–8 ACH.
-Bedrooms can run lower (0.7 CFM/sq ft); kitchens and bathrooms run higher (1.2–1.5 CFM/sq ft).
-For exact sizing, use volume and ACH instead — the per-square-foot shortcut breaks down with non-standard ceiling heights.
+The usual rule of thumb is 1 CFM per square foot for general residential spaces with 8 ft ceilings, which comes out to about 7–8 ACH.
+Bedrooms can run lower (0.7 CFM/sq ft); kitchens and bathrooms run higher (1.2–1.5).
+The shortcut falls apart with non-standard ceiling heights, so for exact sizing use volume and ACH instead.

 What's the difference between CFM and ACH?

-ACH (air changes per hour) is a ratio: how many times the room's entire air volume gets replaced in one hour.
-CFM is the absolute flow rate in cubic feet per minute.
-ACH is the design target for a room type; CFM is what you spec the equipment to.
-The formula CFM = Volume × ACH / 60 converts between them.
-Use the ACH Calculator if you already know your CFM and want to verify ACH.
+ACH (air changes per hour) is a ratio: how many times the room's entire air volume gets swapped out in an hour.
+CFM is the raw flow rate in cubic feet per minute.
+You design to an ACH target for the room type, then spec the equipment in CFM.
+CFM = Volume × ACH / 60 moves between the two.
+If you already know your CFM and want to check the ACH, rearrange it to ACH = CFM × 60 / Volume.

 Does duct size affect CFM?

-Yes — the duct must be large enough to carry the required CFM at a reasonable air velocity (typically 600–900 fpm for residential).
-Undersized ducts force the fan to work harder, raising static pressure, noise, and energy use, while reducing actual delivered CFM.
-A 6" round duct handles roughly 100–150 CFM cleanly at 700 fpm; beyond that, step up to 7" or 8".
+Yes.
+The duct has to carry the required CFM at a sane air velocity, typically 600–900 fpm in a home.
+Undersize it and the fan works harder: static pressure climbs, so do noise and energy use, and the air that actually reaches the room drops.
+A 6" round duct handles 100–150 CFM cleanly at 700 fpm.
+Past that, step up to 7" or 8".

 Related Tools